SplineCam: Exact Visualization and Characterization of Deep Network Geometry and Decision Boundaries: How Training Decisions Impact Your Spline

 \subsection{Data-Augmentation}

-Data-Augmentation is a ubiquitous technique that has led to great improvements into DN's performances \cite{fawzi2016adaptive}.
+Data-Augmentation is a ubiquitous technique that has led to great improvements into DN performance \cite{fawzi2016adaptive}.
 It is still unclear what is the impact of DA onto the DN's mapping.
 In fact, while explicit regularizers of DA has been found \cite{hernandez2018data,https://doi.org/10.48550/arxiv.2202.08325} and while many empirical studies have emerged \cite{wang2019implicit}, none truly pinpoint what is different between DNs trained with DA and DNs trained without.

 In order to provide a first quantitative understanding of what actually changes within a DN when DA is applied, we propose to rely on SplineCam.
-In Fig.8 we provide the average volume of region, average number of regions, and mean region eccentricity for spline partitions computer from random 2D domains centered at 90 tiny imagenet test samples.
-We define region eccentricity to be the ration between the largest and smallest edge for a given region.
-For each sample, computation of partition statistics take ~7mins for VGG11.
+In Fig.~\ref{fig:tinyimagDA} we provide the ARV, NR, and ARE for spline partitions computed from randomly oriented 2D domains centered on 90 tinyImageNet test samples.
+For each sample, computation of partition statistics take $\sim7$mins for VGG11.
 We see that partition statistics vary significantly between DA and non-DA for VGG11 but not as significantly for VGG16.
-For both networks, we provide partition visualizations in the supplementary materials.
-One thing to notice is that the average number of regions more than doubles between VGG11 and VGG16.
-In the supplementary materials we provide more such comparisons across architecture choices.
+We provide partition visualizations for VGG11 in Suppl.
+Fig.~\ref{fig:VGG11_dec_bound}.
+Region volumes can vary within a given 2D input domain as well as between input domain orientations.
+In Suppl.
+Sec.~\ref{appendix:random_orientation} we present SplineCam partition statistics for random orientations at different training points and discuss the variability of statistics between orientations.